eosnetworkfoundation/docs/native/04_web-applications/01_basics.md

 In web2 development, you need to build a backend to store data and perform business logic.
 This might be a REST API or serverless functions.

-In web3 development, can interact directly with the blockchain.
+In web3 development, you can interact directly with the blockchain.
 You don't need to run your own backend infrastructure, kube clusters, or serverless functions.
 It is very similar to serverless functions, except that the functions are run on a decentralized blockchain instead of a centralized cloud provider.

 > ❔ **You might still want to run infrastructure**
 >